 What broadband speed do I need?

-Superfast fibre broadband may sound appetising, but it may not be necessary for your home - especially if you want to cut costs.
-It could be worth considering slower, cheaper ADSL instead.
+Super fast fibre broadband deals may sound appetising, but they may not be necessary for your home - especially if you want to cut costs.
+It could be worth considering slower, cheaper ADSL internet instead.

 Broadband speeds are represented in megabits per second, or Mb.
 Crudely speaking, the more Mbs, the faster the broadband speed.
-But remember that the advertised speed is the maximum and doesn't necessarily represent the actual speed you'll end up getting.
+But remember that the advertised speed is the 'average' (more on which below) and doesn't necessarily represent the actual speed you'll end up getting.
 That varies depending where you live.

-0-25Mb This entry-level broadband speed is transmitted via an ADSL connection to your nearest BT exchange.
-The equivalent to around 2.1MB per second, It should be fast enough for small households where only one or two people are using the internet at once.
+0-12Mb This entry-level broadband speed is transmitted via an ADSL connection to your nearest BT exchange.
+The equivalent to just over 1MB per second, It should be fast enough for small households where only one or two people are using the internet at once.
 Be aware that if you stream TV, you may experience the odd interruption.

 25-50Mb Where Virgin led the way, the rest followed.
 Now every big provider offers rapid fibre broadband.
 This is the sweet spot between fast speeds and good value and just the ticket for a family household where four or five members are all streaming, downloading and surfing at once.